-Our Trustees each have a role within TDT and are Janet Chapman, Andrew Coulson, David Gibbons, Petronilla Mwakatuma, Jonathan Pace and Elizabeth Taylor.
+Our Trustees each have a role within TDT and are Janet Chapman, David Gibbons, Jermey Lefroy, Petronilla Mwakatuma, Jonathan Pace and Elizabeth Taylor.

 The Britain Tanzania Society pays TDT’s modest administrative costs, and we are staffed entirely by volunteers.
 No salaries are paid.
 We have no offices.
 Our Project Officers all pay their own expenses when visiting projects.